guilatrova/latrovacommits-articles/posts/2021/2021-05-03-consistent-integrations/post.en-us.md

 ![Microservice knowledge](microservice-knowledge.png)

-Following such rules means there's no implementation details anywhere except inside each microservice, which is great since we incapsulate logic and challenges inside each scope.
+Following such rules means there are no implementation details anywhere except inside each microservice, which is great since we encapsulate logic and challenges inside each scope.

-Updates to any API affect only one a single microservice.
+Updates to any API affect only one single microservice.

 ## Events enhancement

-Inside Mimic domain we have several microservices as well, each one dedicated to handle one aspect of our system.
-For this article I'll use as example only "menu catalog" and "taxes".
+Inside Mimic's domain, we have several microservices as well, each one dedicated to handling one aspect of our system.
+For this article, I'll use only "*menu catalog*" and "*taxes*" for example.

-Once an event is normalized it starts getting enhanced until it arrives a final ready state that can be used and consumed by our Kitchen.
+Once an event is normalized it starts getting enhanced until it arrives in a final ready state that can be used and consumed by our Kitchen.

-Sometimes an ordered item is not available or contain invalid information, which makes sense to us to run a menu validation for every item.
+Sometimes an ordered item is not available or contains invalid information, which makes sense to us to run a menu validation for every item.
 If everything is fine we move on to taxes, if anything is wrong we produce a "reject event".

-The same idea repeats to our Taxes system.
+The same idea repeats in our Taxes system.
 We run several internal validations to ensure the order contains correct pricing and discount logic.
 Anything weird or wrong produces a reject event with alarms to get our team investigating ASAP.

 ![Events enhancement](enhancement.png)

 ## At the code level

-It might sound the normalizing step gets easier now, since we have very specific microservices for every step, but remember we still have to handle and populate all fields to the normalized state.
-So our adapter need to know where to put item fields, pricing fields, discount fields, customer fields, etc.
+It might sound like the normalizing step gets easier now since we have very specific microservices for every step, but remember we still have to handle and populate all fields to the normalized state.
+So our adapter needs to know where to put item fields, pricing fields, discount fields, customer fields, etc.

-After doing it a couple times we realized that the [chain of responsibility pattern](https://refactoring.guru/design-patterns/chain-of-responsibility) plays really well to achieve that.
+After doing it a couple of times we realized that the [chain of responsibility pattern](https://refactoring.guru/design-patterns/chain-of-responsibility) plays really well to achieve that.
 Consider that always there's an API sending us a big payload that we need to adapt at several levels to produce a final model (aka "Mimic Standard").

 So we have our interface: